CloudVisit may collect the following personal or Personally Identifiable Information (“PII”) from you:

 CloudVisit stores and protects your personal or personally identifiable information in the following manner:

-Your personal information is stored and processed on computers and servers in the United States, and European Union to which only a limited number of individuals have access and, through your use of Ericsson Remote Access, you acknowledge the processing and storage of your personal and personally identifiable information.
+Your personal information is stored and processed on computers and servers in the United States, European Union and India to which only a limited number of individuals have access and, through your use of Ericsson Remote Access, you acknowledge the processing and storage of your personal and personally identifiable information.
 You understand that CloudVisit may continue to store your information for a predetermined time after you cease use of the service or disable your account as defined in retention rules and limited by the agreement between CloudVisit and Ericsson.

 CloudVisit uses commercially reasonable efforts and standard technology, such as Malware scanning, and encryption to store and help prevent against the unauthorized disclosure of your information.
 Though it undertakes commercially reasonable efforts to protect your information, no website, software, or online service is completely safe.